-- Steam games are prone to encountering graphics-related issues, especially caused by DLLs and drivers.
+- Steam games are prone to graphics-related issues, mainly caused by DLLs and drivers.

-- For example, createdxgifactory2 issues are quite frequent, especially with games like CS: GO.
+- For example, createdxgifactory2 issues are frequent, especially with games like CS: GO.

 - Many users reported that fixing their registries got rid of this issue.